Top of the pageCheck Your Symptoms

 - Problems that are present at birth (congenital).

-- Mental health problems, such as anxiety disorders, depression, or psychosis.
+- Mental health conditions, such as anxiety disorders, depression, or psychosis.

-- Exposure to toxins, such as carbon monoxide, arsenic, or lead.
+- Exposure to toxins, such as carbon monoxide, arsenic, and lead.

-- Problems that cause a gradual loss of function (degenerative).
+- Problems that cause a gradual loss of function.
 Examples include:

 - Overuse of or withdrawal from prescription and nonprescription medicines, illegal drugs, or alcohol.